Gattocrucco/lsqfitgp/docs/userguide/sine.rst

 .. image:: sine2.png

-Let's take a moment to look at the result.
+Look at the result.
 First, consider the line giving the mean.
 Between the data points, it goes smoothly from one point to the next.
 It reasonably approximates a sine.
 However, outside the region with the data it goes to zero.
-This is about a thing I forgot to mention when introducing
-kernels: apart from the variance and correlations, a Gaussian process also has an a priori mean. :mod:`lsqfitgp` always assumes that the a priori mean is zero, so, going far from the data, the a posteriori mean should go to zero too.
+This is about a thing I forgot to mention when introducing kernels: apart from the variance and correlations, a Gaussian process also has an a priori mean. :mod:`lsqfitgp` always assumes that the a priori mean is zero, so, going far from the data, the a posteriori mean should go to zero too.

 It would be easy to provide an arbitrary prior mean by first subtracting it from the data, and then adding it back to the result.
 However, I encourage the